edgio-docs/edgio-docs/guides/delivery/video/mmd_live/configuration_ui.md

 ## Main Configuration Page  {/*main-config-page*/}

-After logging into the Control portal, click the "Configure" menu on the left navigation, then click "Live Streaming."
+After logging into the Control portal, click the *Configure* menu on the left navigation, then click **Live Streaming**.

 The live slots configured for your specific shortname are listed.
 You can view summary information for the type of slots you have purchased at the top of this page.
 For the transcode and transmux slots, the display shows how many you have configured (used) and how many of each type you still have left to configure (available).
 If 0 slots are available, you cannot create any more of that specific slot type.